Oldsmobile Cutlass Supreme: Fifth generation (1988–1997)

 A front-wheel-drive Cutlass Supreme based on the GM10 platform (W-body) was introduced as a 2-door notchback coupe mid-year during the 1988 production run, while the final year of Cutlass Supreme RWD coupes were still being produced.
 This new FWD model shared its 107.5 in wheelbase with the Pontiac Grand Prix, Buick Regal, and later Chevrolet Lumina.
 The 1988 and 1989 models were 2-door coupes.
 This body style proved to be a winner for NASCAR competition and it visited the victory circle 13 times between 1989 and 1992, when Oldsmobile ended its racing program.
 A 4-door notchback sedan was added to the lineup in 1990 and was originally meant to replace the Cutlass Ciera, however, as the Ciera was still selling strongly, it remained in production alongside the Supreme as a lower priced model until 1996.
 In addition to the sedan, a 2-door convertible was also introduced for 1990.
 Models included base (later called S), SL, and the sporty International Series.
 Throughout its run, the convertible was especially popular and considered a separate trim level.

 International Series models could be equipped with unique features such as quad bucket seats with dual center consoles, a driver information system and a heads-up display.
 A very rare Muncie 5-speed manual transmission option was paired first with the 2.8 L 60° V6 in 1988 and 1989.
 In 1990, a revised Getrag 5-speed manual transmission option was available for the high-output LG0 Quad 4 I4 and the DOHC 3.4 L 60° V6 in 1991 and 1992.
 The entire line was restyled for 1992, with coupes and convertibles gaining distinctive "mini-quad" headlamps shared with the Pontiac Grand Prix coupe.
-A driver's side airbag became standard in 1994, and a new ergonomically curved dashboard with dual airbags debuted in 1995.
+A driver's side airbag became standard in 1994, and a new ergonomically curved dashboard with dual airbags debuted in 1995, the same year the front seatbelts were moved from the front doors to the B-pillars.